krs00/TOP-sketch/README.md

 ## Description

 This is a drawing pad.
-Use the slider to change the grid size.
+Drag the slider to change the grid size.
 Hit the "party mode" button to activate a random color functionality.

 ## Setup/Installation Requirements